RobinsAviary/YueCat/README.md

 ## 🔨 Building

-LuaCat has no external dependencies, as it uses bindings actively maintained by the Odin language, which are built-in with the compiler.
-As such, compiling and modifying LuaCat is trivial.
+YueCat has no external dependencies, as it uses bindings actively maintained by the Odin language, which are built-in with the compiler.
+As such, compiling and modifying YueCat is trivial.

 Simply open the main directory and execute `odin build .`, which will compile the host program.
 In order to run your code, place a file named "main.lua" in the base directory.
 Use the various engine callbacks to implement the functionality you need.